avaneev/prvhash/README.md

 implementation (the `prvhash.h`, `prvhash4.h`, `prvhash42.h` are outdated
 versions).
 Note that `64` refers to core hash function's variable size.
-While this hash function is most likely irreversible, according to SAT solver-based testing, it does not feature implicit preimage resistance.
+While this hash function is most likely irreversible, according to SAT solver-based testing, it does not feature an implicit preimage resistance.
 This function should not be used in open systems, without a secret seed.

 The default `prvhash64.h`-based 64-bit hash of the string `The cat is out of